 The relay collects data during fault conditions.
-When all pickup or thermal alarm signals have been reset or an element trips, the collected data and time stamp is stored as EVENT1 and the previously stored events move one step forward.
+When all start or thermal alarm signals have been reset or a stage trips, the collected data and time stamp is stored as EVENT1 and the previously stored events move one step forward.
 When a sixth event is stored, the oldest event is cleared.